reisaraujo-miguel/reisaraujo-miguel/README.md

 - 👋 Hi, I’m ιεμς
-- 👀 I’m interested in Free Software projects
+- 👀 I’m interested in software engeneering
 - 🌱 I’m currently studying Computer Science at University of São Paulo
 - 💞️ I’m looking to collaborate on Free Software projects
 - 📫 How to reach me: leuugz@gmail.com